 I usually wait a few days, but I massage my scalp with a light oil in the morning or evening.
 Scalp massages stimulate the hair follicles promoting growth.
 Using a light oil like coconut, peppermint, pimento or jojoba oil for massaging are good because they contain properties that reduce bacteria in the scalp.
 One of my favorite oils to use is the EDEN BodyWorks Coconut Shea Hair Oil.

-If I’m tired of the straight look, I slowly convert back by wearing curly hairstyles.
+If I’m tired of the straight look, I slowly convert back by wearing curly styles for straightened natural hair.
 I’m horrible at flexi rods, but curly styles give the option of having texture without potential single strand knots.
-Whether curly or straight it is important to still take care of your hair and keep it moisturized.
+Some styles for straightened natural hair to consider are flexi rods, perm rods, curlformers, wavy braid-outs, and even halo twists.